redshirtdown/skywars/Publishing Errors.md

 22. Page 95: The location/rarity modifier table for equipment on page 95 is below the item description for the Farcaller, and not above the Black Market heading
 23. Page 93+: In the adversaries section all minions have their skills listed with a rating.
 Should those ratings be removed so it matches the standard rules from EotE?
 24. Page 24: Gnome small size is different than Halfling.
 Consistent formatting.
+25. Page X: Vampiric Touch has same copy as Mount, actual skill copy: Vampiric Touch: Strain - 3 | Damage - 6 | Make a melee check.
+If successful, may deal damage and regain health equal to additional successes (not base damage).